anderspetersson/django-bigbrother/README.md

         return users.count()
 ```

-### The BigBrotherModule Class have the following attributes:
+### The BigBrotherModule Class have the following functions/attributes:

 `name`: A string representing the name of the module.
 Defaults to 'Unamed Module'

+`check_compatible`: A function returning a boolean indicating that the module's dependencies have been met can it can execute.

 `write_to_db`: Boolean, set to False if you don't want to save stats from this module to the database.
 Defaults to True